back to blog

 When the rust problem gets bad enough, little flakes will enter your home’s water supply and give it an orange or red hue.
 The best solution is to replace your pipes with a new material that’s less prone to corrosion.

-4. Corrosion In the Water Heater
+4. Corrosion in the Water Heater